 - Cellulose insulation stands up reasonably well against insects and vermin because it is treated with borates.

-Cellulose Insulation Problems
+Cellulose Insulation Drawbacks

 - When cellulose soaks up moisture in enclosed areas, it can take a long time to dry out.
 Moisture dramatically cuts R-value and may lead to the formation of mold and mildew.
-Rigid or sprayed-in foam stands up best against moisture.
+Rigid or sprayed-in foam stands up better against moisture.

 Is Cellulose Insulation Considered Green?

 Fiberglass insulation may use recycled materials, as well.
 Owens-Corning, one of the biggest names in fiberglass insulation production, reports that it uses between 53 and 73 percent post-consumer recycled materials.
+So the green advantage of cellulose insulation may be less significant than it is sometimes portrayed.

-Cellulose vs. Fiberglass and Other Types
+Cellulose Insulation vs. Other Types

 With closed walls, you have few other choices but to blow in insulation.
 Unless your home is going through some remodeling where the walls are being opened up, holes need to be bored into the walls and insulation injected.
+Here, the traditional favorite is blow-in cellulose insulation, although spray-in foam is becoming steadily more common.

 Is Blown Cellulose Insulation a Fire Hazard?